Mayflower: Mayflower design and layout

-Aft on the main deck in the stern was the cabin for Master Christopher Jones, measuring about 10 by 7 ft.
+Captain Christopher Jones's cabin was located aft on the main deck in the stern and measured approximately about 10 by 7 ft.
 Forward of that was the steerage room, which probably housed berths for the ship's officers and contained the ship's compass and whipstaff (tiller extension) for sailing control.
-Forward of the steerage room was the capstan, a vertical axle used to pull in ropes or cables.
-Far forward on the main deck, just aft of the bow, was the forecastle space where the ship's cook prepared meals for the crew; it may also have been where the sailors slept.
+Forward of the steerage room was the capstan, a vertical axle used to control ropes or cables.
+Far forward on the main deck, just aft of the bow, was the forecastle space where the ship's cook prepared meals for the crew.
+The sailors may have also slept in the forecastle.

-The poop deck was located on the ship's highest level above the stern on the aft castle and above Master Jones's cabin.
-On this deck stood the poop house, which was ordinarily a chart room or a cabin for the master's mates on most merchant ships, but it might have been used by the passengers on Mayflower, either for sleeping or cargo.
+The poop deck was located on the ship's highest level above the stern on the aft castle and above Jones's cabin.
+On this deck stood the poop house, which was ordinarily a chart room or a cabin for the master's mates on most merchant ships, but it might have been used by the passengers on Mayflower for sleeping or cargo.

-The gun deck was where the passengers resided during the voyage, in a space measuring about 50 × 25 ft with a 5 ft ceiling.
-It was a dangerous place if there was conflict, as it had gun ports from which cannon would be run out to fire on the enemy.
-The gun room was in the stern area of the deck, to which passengers had no access because it was the storage space for gunpowder and ammunition.
-The gun room might also house a pair of stern chasers, small cannon used to fire from the ship's stern.
-Forward on the gun deck in the bow area was a windlass, similar in function to the steerage capstan, which was used to raise and lower the ship's main anchor.
-There were no stairs for the passengers on the gun deck to go up through the gratings to the main deck, which they could reach only by climbing a wooden or rope ladder.
+The passengers resided in the gun deck during the voyage, a space measuring about 50 × 25 ft with a 5 ft ceiling.
+It was a dangerous place if there was conflict, as it had gun ports from which cannon could be deployed to fire upon enemies.
+The gun room was in the stern area of the deck, although passengers had no access to the storage space for gunpowder and ammunition.
+The gun room may have also housed a pair of stern chasers, small cannon used to fire from the ship's stern.
+Forward on the gun deck in the bow area was a windlass, similar in function to that of the steerage capstan, which was used to raise and lower the ship's main anchor.
+There were no stairs for the passengers on the gun deck to ascend through the gratings to the main deck; the passengers could only reach the deck by climbing a wooden or rope ladder.